finbourne/identity-sdk-java/sdk/docs/UsersApi.md

 # **expirePassword**
 > TemporaryPassword expirePassword(id).execute();

-[EARLY ACCESS] ExpirePassword: Reset the user&#39;s password to a temporary one
+ExpirePassword: Reset the user&#39;s password to a temporary one

 Resets the user&#39;s password to a temporary one which is then expired